dumbie/LogitechWheelHelper/Readme.txt

-LogiWheelSettings allows you to change global settings that still work but are no longer visible in the modern Logitech drivers for devices like the G29 and G920.
+Logitech Wheel Helper allows you to change global settings that still work but are no longer visible in the modern Logitech drivers for devices like the G29 and G920.

-You can easily change global settings that adjust to all games like:
+You can easily change global force feedback settings that adjust to all games like:
 - Overall effects strength
 - Spring effect strength
 - Damper effect strength